 - Reflect.
 Reflection and self assessment are critical elements of preparing for professional school.
 You need to understand how your qualifications are building over time, and during the application process itself it will be important to reflect on past experiences.

 - Take your time.
 Preparing for professional school is a marathon, not a sprint.

 - Ask for help from many sources, and meet with a pre-health advisor early and regularly.

-- International students face a special set of challenges in gaining entrance to U.S. professional school.
-If you are an international student, contact the pre-health office to discuss options.
+- International students and DACA students face a special set of challenges in gaining entrance to U.S. professional school.
+If one of these designations applies to you, contact the pre-health office to discuss options.